sleepyOwl14/proximax-bc-docs/docs/getting-started/writing-first-application.md

 id: writing-first-application
 title: Writing your first application
 ---
-This guide will take you through the ProximaX development cycle.
-You will send your first transaction to the blockchain after combining some ProximaX [built-in features](../built-in-features/account.md).
+This guide will take you through the ProximaX Sirius Chain development cycle.
+You will send your first transaction to the blockchain after combining some Sirius Chain [built-in features](../built-in-features/account.md).

 ## Background